-It was originally awarded according to three grades: Grand Cross, Commander and Knight, but this was amended by imperial decree, which stipulated that the senior grade be split in two, establishing four grades from 1 February 1901 onwards: Grand Cross, First Class, Commander and Knight.
+It was originally awarded according to three grades: Grand Cross, Commander and Knight, but this was amended by imperial decree, which stipulated that the senior grade be split in two, establishing four grades: Grand Cross, First Class, Commander and Knight.
 Up until 18 July 1884 the Grand Cross conferred the title of Privy Councillor on the recipient, the Commander’s Cross the status of baron and the Knight’s Cross that of hereditary knight.

 The order consisted of a gold cross pattée, enameled red in the centre with white enamel edging.
 The centrefield on the obverse bore the elaborately entwined initials FIA (Franciscus Imperator Austriae) in gold on a red enamel background, bordered in white with the inscription INTEGRITATI ET MERITO (for integrity and merit).
 The reverse of the centrefield bore the motto of Leopold II: OPES REGUM CORDA SUBDITORUM (the deeds of the King win the hearts of his subjects) in gold lettering on a white enameled background, surrounded by a wreath of gold oak leaves.
 The Commander’s and Knight’s crosses were surmounted by a gold imperial crown out of which flowed a golden sash.
 The Knight wore the order on his left breast, suspended on a red tri-fold with white outer stripes.